-We've picked out some dead easy ways to make a bit of extra cash in your spare time.
+Want to make money?
+We've picked out some dead easy ways to earn a bit of extra cash in your spare time.

-Thankfully, there are plenty of quick and easy ways to boost your income without having to sell the house.
+There are plenty of quick and easy ways to make money without having to sell the house.
 Here's our round up of the best.

 Switch your bank

 A host of banks will pay you to take out one of their bank accounts.

 For example, Clydesdale and Yorkshire Bank will pay you £250 to switch, HSBC will give you £150 if you switch to its HSBC Advance or HSBC Premier account.
 Alternatively, First Direct will pay you £100 if you join, and a further £100 if you decide to leave after a year.

 Use a cashback website

 If you shop via one of their tracked links, you’ll get a percentage of what you spend back in the form of cashback.
 It’s essentially free money!

-Read The top cashback websites for more on how they work.
+Read our guide to the top cashback websites for more on how they work.